 This is a shocking stat: If dogs and cats in the US had their own separate country, that country would be the 5th biggest meat consumer in the world.

+So that’s what makes Virginia-based Chippin unique.
 Their food and treats are made using 80% fewer resources (including land, water and carbon emissions) than normal dog food.
 Plus, the company is plastic-neutral and has carbon-neutral shipping through offsets.